Laver Cup London

 Q. What is the Laver Cup?

 The Laver Cup is an international indoor hard court men's tennis tournament between two teams: Team Europe and Team World, the latter of which is composed of players from non-European countries.
+The host city in 2020 will be Boston, USA.

 Q. How are the teams selected?